SimiaCryptus/qqn-optimizer/papers/intro/paper_rendered.md

      ations (13-15 for Sphere 10D)
    • Multimodal landscapes: QQN-GoldenSection achieves 90-100% success on 2D problems
    • Sparse/ill-conditioned: QQN-CubicQuadraticInterpolation achieves 55% success on sparse problems
-     and 75% on ill-conditioned variants
+     and strong performance on ill-conditioned variants

+                                                    13
     • Unknown problem structure: QQN’s statistical dominance makes it the safest default choice

     Use specialized methods when:

     • Extreme efficiency required on convex problems: L-BFGS-Aggressive when gradient evaluations are expensive
     • Neural networks with mini-batches: Adam-WeightDecay for stochastic optimization
     • Extremely noisy gradients: L-BFGS-Conservative when QQN variants show instability
     • Large scale: Adam variants maintain linear complexity

-   These results suggest that practitioners should default to QQN variants given their statistical dominance (54W-0L-5T best case, 70-100% success rates), while maintaining specialized methods for specific use cases where efficiency or domain-specific performance is critical.
+   These results suggest that practitioners should default to QQN variants given their statistical dominance across the benchmark suite, while maintaining specialized methods for specific use cases where efficiency or domain-specific performance is critical.
 The quadratic approximation in QQN provides superior convergence properties with 50-80% fewer evaluations than traditional quasi-Newton methods.

 7.4     Future Directions
 The quadratic interpolation approach of QQN could be extended in various ways:

     • Deep Learning Applications: Adapting QQN for stochastic optimization in neural network training, including mini-batch variants and adaptive learning rate schedules.
     • Gradient Scaling ( parameter): In deep learning contexts where gradients are often small, in- troducing an adaptive gradient scaling factor could improve convergence speed without sacrificing robustness.
     • Momentum Integration: Incorporating momentum terms into the quadratic path construction to accelerate convergence on problems with consistent gradient directions.
     • PSO-Like QQN: Using a global population optimum to guide the quadratic path, similar to particle swarm optimization.

-                                                    14
     • Constrained Optimization: Extending QQN to handle constraints through trust region-based pro- jective geometry.
     • Stochastic Extensions: Adapting QQN for stochastic optimization problems, particularly by opti- mizing the one-dimensional search under noise.